 The District, organized in 1957, was the second watershed district in the State of Minnesota to be established, and is governed by a 7 member Board of Managers, two appointed by the Roseau County Commission and 5 appointed by the Kittson County Commission, each to serve a 3 year term.
 The District employs 2 full time staff to perform the duties of carrying out water management activities set forth in MN Statute 103D.
-It manages over 100 miles of legal ditch systems, operates and maintains 4 impoundments which store over 9,000 acre feet of flood water, and operates and maintains 7 other projects for drainage and flood control purposes.
+It manages over 100 miles of legal ditch systems, operates and maintains 3 impoundments which store over 9,200 acre feet of flood water, and operates and maintains 6 other projects for drainage and flood control purposes.
 The District is also involved with water quality studies, flow monitoring, surveying, snow surveys, enforcement of the buffer law, and has adopted rules which require permits for construction of certain water related activities.

 Work is continuing on the planning, design, funding and permitting for the latest impoundment project, the "Klondike Clean Water Retention Project #11".
-This project will focus on flood control and providing an adequate drainage outlet for Lateral 1 of State Ditch #95.
+This project will focus on flood control to address the regional goal of reducing peak flood flows on the Red River of the North by 20% and by locally providing an adequate drainage outlet for Lateral 1 of State Ditch #95.
 A secondary flood control aspect will be to accept some of the floodwater that overflows from State Ditch 72 and the Roseau River.
-In addition, water quality benefits and natural resource enhancements will be accomplished.
-Plans are in the works which will give the project the ability to store up to 37,500 acre feet of water.
+In addition, water quality benefits and natural resource enhancements to provide habitats for prairies and for fish will be accomplished.
+Plans are in the works which will give the project the ability to store up to 35,500 acre feet of water.

-For 2021 the District will continue with maintenance of existing projects and infrastructure, monitoring of stream flows and water quality, and planning for future projects.
+For 2022 the District will continue with maintenance of existing projects and infrastructure, monitoring of stream flows and water quality, and planning for future projects.
 We strive to work with landowners to solve water related problems to ensure that drainage, flood control, and water quality concerns are addressed.

-2020 LIST OF MANAGERS
+2021 LIST OF MANAGERS